 Redditor Asks If They Should Report Neighbor To The Police For Her Dog's Excessive Barking

-So OP called animal control when they found the dog jumping on the hood of their car.
-Now, the neighbor leaves the dog alone in the backyard for hours, and it barks constantly.
+It started with the usual chaos, the dog pooping on the lawn, jumping on cars, and generally acting like “boundaries” is a foreign concept.
+OP even called animal control after the dog was on the hood of their car, but now the real problem is the sound, the neighbor leaves the dog alone in the backyard for hours, and it barks constantly.

 OP asks: